 Comprehensive 30 part Kit contents:

-2 x Special HD hubs to suit application (as 1st photo) , 1 x LH & 1 x RH, DB2 to MkIII 42mm splined type initially but 52mm Splined Jaguar type & 5 stud Jaguar type available upon request.
+2 x Special HD hubs to suit application (as 1st photo) , 1 x LH & 1 x RH, DB2 to MkIII 42mm splined type initially then DB5 & 6 kits then 52mm Splined Jaguar type & 5 stud Jaguar type available upon request.

 2 x Special Abutment Collars, fits on halfshaft & buts up to inside of bearing

 2 x Special Hub seals for above housing

 2 x Outer hub bearing axle to brake backplate adaptor housings to suit application, drum brake 3HA type initially, 4HA drum brake type are next then Jaguar Disc Brake type to suit the MK2 & XK unless we have orders for them straight away, we will make drum braked XK & Mk1 components on request and a STD part supplied.

 2 x O rings for above where they fit into the original bearing housing on the axle casing.

 2 x Hub outer double row heavy duty ball bearings - easily available type, packed with very HT grease.